kriyative/clojurejs/README.md

 Invoking _(test)_ on the browser side would create and add the dom tree specified in the array structure to the document body.

+# Release notes

+* ver 1.2.0

+  - adds support for destructuring in `fn`, `defn`, and `let` forms

+  - a little optimization in `let` and `loop` forms, the outermost `function` block is elided

+  - added a sample macro implementation of the `lvar` form, to add local var declarations in the generated Javascript